AlexMannDesigns/AlexMannDesigns/README.md

 - My programming education focused on C and Unix systems.
 My big projects were the shell programs linked below 👀 I'm currently learning Python 🐍

-- Having graduated from @Hive, Helsinki, I'm now working as a Jr. Test Engineer at [Oura](http://ouraring.com/), based in Oulu, Finland.
+- Having graduated from @Hive, Helsinki, I have worked an internship as a Test Automation Engineer at [Oura](http://ouraring.com/).

 - Also, I do web development!
 You can find some of my projects here on github, check out my codepen for front-end things: (www.codepen.io/kalimarrr)